5u623l20/awesome-tmux/README.md

 - [tmux-tilish](https://github.com/jabirali/tmux-tilish) Turn tmux into a dynamic window manager with intuitive keybindings (inspired by i3wm/sway)
 - [tmux-tilit](https://github.com/2KAbhishek/tmux-tilit) A more streamlined and enhanced version of tmux-tilish focusing on simplicity.
 - [tmux-timetrap](https://github.com/croxarens/tmux-timetrap) Keep your time tracked directly with TMUX (The plugin is just a wrapper for [timetrap](https://github.com/samg/timetrap))
-- [tmux-wormhole](https://github.com/gcla/tmux-wormhole) Use tmux to download files with magic wormhole
-- [tmux-pianobar](https://github.com/GoHarder/tmux-pianobar) A menu and status bar widget for Pianobar
 - [tmux-plugins](https://github.com/tmux-plugins) Official tmux plugins
   - [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) Continuous saving of tmux environment.
 Automatic restore when tmux is started.
 Automatic tmux start when computer is turned on.
   - [tmux-copycat](https://github.com/tmux-plugins/tmux-copycat) A plugin that enhances tmux search